wp-plugins/entrywizard/readme.txt

 4. Downloading the images and spreadsheet.

 == Changelog ==
+= 1.0.1 =
+* fixed a problem setting the change date for new installations
+* got rid of some warning messages

 = 1.0.0 =
 * added checkbox and radio button field types
 * allow some html tags in data uploaded by admin